nibmcs/nibmcs.org/.github/ISSUE_TEMPLATE/documentation_update.md

 ---
 name: Documentation update
 about: Propose a change to the project documentation
-title: "[Docs]: Short description of the change"
+title: "📝 Docs: Short description of the change"
 labels: "documentation, needs review"
-assignees: "@dileepabandara"
+assignees: "dileepabandara"
 ---

 ## Documentation Update